Division of Early Childhood and Elementary Education

 Dr. Overstreet’s interest in popular culture has lead her to teach several First Year Seminars focusing on the television work of Joss Whedon and the films of Joel and Ethan Coen.
 Her interest in young adult literature has culminated in writing two books that examine this literature—the most recent being vampire literature.
 Additionally, Dr. Overstreet teaches writing and teaches future teachers to teach writing.

 Christine is an assistant professor of Early Childhood Special Education.
 She has worked primarily in the early intervention field as an early childhood special educator, music therapist, and professional development provider.
 Due to these experiences, Christine’s professional interests and research focus on high quality experiences for families and children participating in early childhood services and systems.
 She is interested in examining pre-service preparation, professional development, and family/child well-being.
-Christine is currently completing her doctoral program from the University of Illinois.
-Her dissertation utilizes surveys and interviews to examine families’ outcomes as a result of participating in early intervention.
+Christine's dissertation utilized surveys and interviews to examine families’ outcomes as a result of participating in early intervention.
 Previous research includes examining the impact of multi-component professional development, needs assessments for early interventionists, and technology in pre-service coursework.

 Dr. Christopher Strople teaches social studies methods and diversity courses.
 He taught elementary school in southern California for over ten years before transitioning into higher education.
 Prior to joining UMF he taught at the university level for several years while working to complete his doctoral program.
 His research interests include social justice, curriculum theory and art/aesthetic education.
 Chris enjoys art, traveling, and spending time outdoors.